The Top Master's Programs in Energy Engineering

 Electrical power systems

-This master’s programme focuses more on the electrical and electronic side of energy engineering.
+This Master’s program focuses more on the electrical and electronic side of energy engineering.
 Some of the subjects covered are power quality, power electronics and machines and power system protection.

-This programme focuses on the exploration of current and emerging technologies within the field of renewable energy engineering.
+This program focuses on the exploration of current and emerging technologies within the field of renewable energy engineering.
 Some of the modules included are; Thermo-fluid systems, Solar energy engineering and bioenergy engineering.

 Solar Energy Engineering

-This master’s programme is taught by industry experts allowing you to gain practical and theoretical knowledge.
-Some programme activities include visits to solar installations and research centres.
+This master’s program is taught by international faculty and is designed to give you a mix in practical and theoretical knowledge.
+The program (one of the first in the world), started in 1999 and now has over 400 alumni working in over 50 countries around the world.
+Some program activities include visits to solar installations and research centres.
 The subjects covered are; energy storage, thermal & hybrid systems and design of PV.

-This programme offers a unique possibility of attaining a dual degree in cooperation with international institutions.
-Furthermore, the programme prepares students for either the nuclear technology or the technology research fields.
-Some topics covered in this programme include, heavy metal coolant technology, thermal hydraulics experiments and accident management.
+This program offers a unique possibility of attaining a dual degree in cooperation with international institutions.
+Furthermore, the program prepares students for either the nuclear technology or the technology research fields.
+Some topics covered in this program include, heavy metal coolant technology, thermal hydraulics experiments and accident management.

 Master of Science in Nuclear Engineering

-This programme aims to provide a high level of interdisciplinary topics.
+This program aims to provide a high level of interdisciplinary topics.
 Some of these topics include; thermo-fluid dynamics, reactor physics and materials science.
-Some of the key objectives of this programme include the provision of complementary knowledge on nuclear fusion and the integration of nuclear energy into energy systems.
+Some of the key objectives of this program include the provision of complementary knowledge on nuclear fusion and the integration of nuclear energy into energy systems.